If You Doubt That Life Matters

 If there lurks in most modern minds the notion that to desire our own good and earnestly to hope for the enjoyment of it is a bad thing, I submit that this notion has crept in from Kant and the Stoics and is no part of the Christian faith.
 Indeed, if we consider the unblushing promises of reward and the staggering nature of the reward promised in the Gospels, it would seem that Our Lord finds our desires not too strong, but too weak.
 We are half-hearted creatures fooling about with drink and sex and ambition when infinite joy is offered us, like an ignorant child who wants to go on making mud pies in a slum because he cannot imagine what is meant by the offer of a holiday at the sea.
 We are far too easily pleased.1

 In the end, the value of one human soul transcends the value of the whole of the material universe.
 One human soul is more valuable than the Sistine chapel and all of Michelango's other work put together.
 One human soul is more valuable than all the art and the architecture and jewels and precious metals the world has ever known.
 This is true not because humans are further along the evolutionary chain, but because we were created in the very image of God and will exist for the rest of eternity either in heaven or hell.
 If you reject this premise, it is unlikely that you will ever be able to find a sufficient basis for condemning the killing of unborn human children.
 Of course, such rejection also makes it impossible to condemn the killing of human beings in general.
 Without an absolute moral standard, even the most heinous "evil" in the universe, by definition, ceases to exist.
 We can't have it both ways.
 Either God made us and assigned to us a special value, or God didn't make us, and human life is utterly meaningless.

-NEXT PAGE: If You Wonder Why the World is So Messed Up
+Continue to the next page: If You Wonder Why the World is So Messed Up